 PJMS Faculty Chair: Professor Ken Rogerson directs the Center’s undergraduate teaching program and serves as the faculty advisor to all students enrolled in the Policy Journalism and Media Studies Certificate Program.

-The Policy Journalism and Media Studies Certificate program for undergraduates supplements work in a major area of study and requires 6 courses and an internship in a media-related area.
+The Policy Journalism and Media Studies Certificate program (PJMS) for undergraduates supplements work in a major area of study and requires 6 courses and an internship in a media-related area.
 PJMS Students are also asked to attend at least 2 DeWitt Wallace Center events per semester during their junior and senior years.